 The last census of the United States showed that there had been a large movement of population from the country to the larger towns and cities, North as well as South.
-Whole families, whose previous occupations have been rural and agricultural in their character, are brought to struggle for existence in the sharp competition of city life.
+Whole families, whose previous occupations have been guest and agricultural in their character, are brought to struggle been rural and agricultural in their character, are brought to struggle for existence in the sharp competition of city life.
 As a consequence, hundreds and thousands of unskilled laborers are thrown upon a market wherein skilled labor is most in demand.
 There could be but one result from this-a reduction in the price of labor, and a decrease of its purchasing power.